The Atrían Empire

 When it became an Empire, the Ignolbi restricted the use of magic.
 Tankyo was an ethnic Bezutski, and had less favorable opinions of magic.
 He made it so only those with proper licensing can study and perform magic, and magicians had to be registered with the state.
 After Tankyo, the Ignolbi weren't so strict on magic but also didn't rescind any of his decisions.
 The first Imperial Magic Academy was built in PG 64, but the magic taught was focused on combat, training battlemages for the Imperial Armies, and only men were allowed to enroll.

 After the Winter Massacres, the Empire's view on magic worsening.
 Now magic was seen as an "eryla" practice, and therefore it was "inferior" and "dirty" for nami to study.
 Academies were shut down, and registered magicians had the choice of either giving up their tomes and renouncing magic or being imprisoned indefinitely.
-However, after a few decades magic became socially acceptable: spelltech was beginning to revolutionise the world, and the Empire knew it would need skilled magicians to develop and maintain it.
+However within a few decades magic became socially acceptable once more: spelltech was beginning to revolutionise the world, and the Empire knew it would need skilled magicians to develop and maintain it.

 Blood Magic has always been a taboo topic in Atrían society, holding one of the harshest views of it in modern day.